Let Us Handle Your Pump Issues

 A sump pump helps protect your basement from flooding by diverting water as soon as it starts to collect.
-At Jim Dhamer Plumbing and Sewer, Inc., we have experience installing, repairing, and replacing sump pump systems.
-We service customers in Naperville, Downers Grove, and Lisle, IL, so we know how common basement flooding is in the area.
+At Jim Dhamer Plumbing and Sewer, Inc., we have experience installing, repairing, and replacing sump pumps and back-up systems.
+We service customers in Naperville, Downers Grove, and Lisle, IL, so we know how common basement flooding can be in the area.

 Take Advantage of All Our Sump Pump Services

-At Jim Dhamer Plumbing and Sewer, Inc., we don’t just sell WiFi-enabled pumps.
-We can also install your new pump or service, repair, or replace an old one.
-With 40 years of experience in the plumbing industry, we can handle any sump pump issue you may have.
-If you’re unsure about how your new WiFi-capable pump works, feel free to ask.
-We are always happy to answer our customers’ questions.
+At Jim Dhamer Plumbing and Sewer, Inc., can also install your new pump or service, repair, or replace an old one.
+With 48 years of experience in the plumbing industry, we can handle any sump pump issue you may have.

-Contact us today to find out more about our WiFi-capable pumps.
 Whether you’re in Lisle, IL, or Naperville, IL, or surrounding areas, you can take advantage of our quality products and professional service.
+We carry Zoeller and Storm Pro pumps.
 Give us a call at 630-964-2222 or fill out our contact form located on the right-hand side of the page.